Originally published on January 08, 2022. Updated on April 01, 2023.

 In case you missed it, employer branding is becoming more and more important.
-By 2022, it will be responsible for an estimated $616 billion in annual global spending.
 So what does that mean for your business?
 Well, if you want to stay ahead of the curve, it’s time to start thinking about your employer branding strategy.
 Not sure where to start?
 Don’t worry – we’ve got you covered.
-In this post, we’ll take a look at some of the most interesting employer branding statistics for 2022.
+In this blog post, we will delve into what employer branding is, why it’s important, the key statistics surrounding it, the process of developing an employer brand strategy, and how it impacts recruitment.
 And trust us – there are some pretty eye-opening numbers out there!
 So read on and learn everything you need to know about the future of employer branding.
 You won’t regret it!

 - Before applying for a job, 91 percent of job seekers use some sort of research tool to learn more about an employer’s brand (Seenit)